rstudio/rstudio/src/cpp/server/db/README.md

 This will generate a file like `20200226141952248123456_AddNewTable.sql`.
 To generate schemas files that are database specific, leave off the `sql` part of the command, which will generate a schema file for each supported database type.

 You should not generate both a `.sql` and specific database extension types for the same migration.
 In this case, both migrations would be run, but this is nonsensical.
-You should either generate one `.sql` migration for the generic case, or one migration for each specific targetted database, not both.
+You should either generate one `.sql` migration for the generic case, or one migration for each specific targeted database, not both.

 ### Dev Schema Updates